 Using the Inclusive Classroom Profile to make quality inclusion a priority

-How Georgia promotes quality inclusion in early childhood programs
+How Georgia promotes quality special education inclusion in early childhood programs

 In Georgia, young children and their families have a powerful ally in Bright from the Start: Georgia Department of Early Care and Learning (DECAL).
 As part of its mission to meet the child care and early education needs of Georgia’s children and families, DECAL administers Georgia’s nationally recognized pre-K program and licenses child care centers and home-based child care.
 DECAL also administers Georgia’s Childcare and Parent Services (CAPS) program, maintains federal nutrition programs, and manages Quality Rated, Georgia’s community-powered child care rating system.